 - Misunderstanding what data is shared.

-- Trusting a shiny new app without reading terms.
+- Trusting a shiny new app without reading the terms.

 The reality?
 With good design, transparency, and revocable permissions, this scenario is completely preventable.